Celsius WG Herbicide

 Signal Word | CAUTION |

-Keith's Pro Tip | "Apply Celsius WG Herbicide only to the necessary areas; it's not necessary to spray the entire lawn.
-This will also save your product and reduce waste." |
+Keith's Pro Tip | "Apply Celsius WG Herbicide only to the areas that are necessary; it's not necessary that you spray the entire lawn.
+This will also save your product and reduces waste." |

 Target Pests Multi | American_Burnweed, Annual Lespedeza, Asiatic Hawksbeard, Barnyardgrass, Birdseye Pearlswort, Black Medic, Black Nightshade, Blackseed_Plantain, Bracted Plantain, Broadleaf Plantain, Broadleaf Signalgrass, Browntop_Millet, Buckhorn Plantain, California Burclover, Canada Thistle, Canada_Toadflax, Carolina False Dandelion, Carolina_Dichondra, Carpetgrass, Carpetweed, Catsear Dandelion, Chamberbitter, Common Chickweed, Common Lambsquarters, Common Millet, Common Plantain, Common Purslane, Common Ragweed, Common Sunflower, Common Vetch, Common Waterhemp, Corn Speedwell, Creeping Beggarweed, Creeping Charlie, Creeping Speedwell, Curly Dock, Cutleaf Evening Primrose, Dallisgrass, Dandelion, Dollarweed, Doveweed, Eastern Black Nightshade, Entireleaf Morningglory, Fall Panicum, Field Madder, Field Pepperweed, Field Sandbur, Field Violet, Fireweed, Florida Betony, Florida Pusley, Giant Foxtail, Giant Ragweed, Gophertail Lovergrass, Green Foxtail, Green Kylinga, Hairy Bittercress, Hairy Nightshade, Heartwing Sorrel, Heath_Aster, Hemp Sesbania, Henbit, Hop Medic, Horse Purslane, Horseweed/Marestail, Indian Chickweed, Ivyleaf Morningglory, Johnsongrass, Knawel, Ladys Mantle, Lawn Burweed, Mouseear Chickweed, Narrowleaf Plantain, Oxeye Daisy, Paleseed Plantain, Palmer Amaranth, Parsley Piert, Pennsylvania Smartweed, Pennywort, Pitted Morningglory, Pokeberry, Poorjoe, Prickly Sida, Proso Millet, Prostrate_Knotweed, Purple Cudweed, Quackgrass, Rabbitfoot Clover, Red Fescue, Red Sorrel, Redroot Pigweed, Rescuegrass, Russian Pigweed, Shattercane, Shepherdspurse, Sicklepod, Slender Aster, Spiny Sowthistle, Sprawling Horseweed, Stinkgrass, Swinecress, Switchgrass, Tall Fescue, Tansy Mustard, Texas Panicum, Thin Paspalum, Trampweed Facelis, Velvetleaf, Venus Looking Glass, Virginia Buttonweed, Virginia Dwarf Dandelion, Western Ragweed, White Clover, White Mustard, White Sweet Clover, Whiteleaf_Sage, Wild Buckwheat, Wild Carrot, Wild Garlic, Wild Lettuce, Wild Oats, Wild Onion, Wild Pansey, Yellow Foxtail, Yellow Rocket, Yellow_Woodsorrel, Dogfennel, Ground Ivy |